rcarver/config/README.md

       ssh_keys: ["..."]
     blueprint :webserver,
       host: "example.com"

-(MC: I think I would leave this out, as I think having blueprints being more explict and not having cascading changes will be less magical)
+(MC: I think I would leave this out, as I think having blueprints being more explict and not having cascading changes will be less magical) (RC: I totally agree, again DRYness is nagging me but some real world cases would be useful to see here)

 ### Nodes